Pearl Ridge Gdns and Twr

 No analysis available

-The leasehold expiry year is directly stated in the listings as 2031.
-Additional references to assessments ending in 2031 align with that lease expiry date, reinforcing the conclusion.
+The leasehold expiry year is directly stated in the remarks as 2031.
+Additional references to assessments ending in 2031 are consistent with that date.

 No analysis available